1. Blog

 Don'ts

-Bonus Tips to Stand Out as a Candidate in Investment Banking
+Bonus Tips: How to Stand Out with Your Investment Banking CV

 While a stellar resume is essential, networking can give you an edge.
 Attend career fairs, join finance clubs, and connect with industry professionals on LinkedIn.
 A strong network can sometimes open doors that a resume alone cannot.